 Thanks to his appearances as a presenter on the BBC wildlife program Big Cat Diary, Jackson Looseyia is one of Kenya's best-known guides.
-His charm and easygoing nature are underpinned by an intimate knowledge of his Masai homeland.
+His charm and easygoing nature are underpinned by an intimate knowledge of his Maasai homeland.

-Jackson Looseyia was born in 1967 in the heart of the Masai Mara.
+Jackson Looseyia was born in 1967 in the heart of the Maasai Mara.
 He grew up surrounded by wildlife and from an early age found it a source of inspiration.
 Tracking wild animals is in his blood – he comes from a long line of master hunters and trackers.
 Jackson's father was a famous hunter who was imprisoned for eight years.
 On his release he became the quintessential poacher turned game-keeper and was appointed head ranger in the Southern Mara.
 As a young man Jackson's father took him into the bush for six months of training.
-As a young man, Jackson quickly rose to become one of the first Masai guides in the Mara and is now a partner in a leading Mara safari business and an established private guide.
+As a young man, Jackson quickly rose to become one of the first Maasai guides in the Mara and is now a partner in a leading Mara safari business and an established private guide.